-Marlborough Labor Day Parade – September 2.
+Marlborough Labor Day Parade – September 5.
 Marlborough has a proud tradition of hosting the largest and most prestigious Labor Day Parade in New England!

-NORTH OF BOSTON & GREATER MERRIMACK VALLEY
+NORTH OF BOSTON

-Bread and Roses Festival – September 2 .
+Bread and Roses Festival – September 5 .
 Celebrating Lawrence’s diversity and its labor history named for the “Bread and Roses” textile strike of 1912.
 Numerous family events.
 Campagnone Common, Lawrence

-Feast of the Three Saints – August 30-September 1.
+Feast of the Three Saints – September 2-4.
 Each year the Feast offers Italian food, a Torchlight Parade, Procession of the Saints, live musical entertainment, amusements, kids carnival rides, games and raffles.
 Festivities begin Friday evening at 6:30 p.m. with the opening ceremony at Lawrence City Hall on Common Street and a procession to Corpus Christi Parish at Holy Rosary Church, after which there are two free concerts featuring celebrity entertainers and popular local bands.
 The fun continues on Saturday with entertainment throughout the afternoon.

 SOUTH OF BOSTON

 Miles Standish Monument – September 3-4.
 9:30 a.m. to 4:30 p.m.
 The 116 foot Myles Standish Monument will be open.
 Join us and climb the 125-step granite monument that overlooks Plymouth Harbor.
 At the top of the monument, enjoy a panoramic view of Southeastern Massachusetts, from the Blue Hills to Cape Cod.